Print

 Dress

 Businesspeople in the Channel Islands tend to dress professionally and conservatively, but the exact dress code differs between companies.
+Men typically wear suits and ties; women opt for business suits or smart professional attire.

 Gifts

-Bringing a small gift like flowers or chocolates is polite when invited to a colleague's home.
+Bringing a small gift like flowers or chocolates is polite when invited to a colleague’s home.
+The islands are predominantly Christian, and there are no significant religious restrictions on gifts of food or wine.

-Business culture in Channel Islands
+Business culture in the Channel Islands

 Expats familiar with the business culture in the UK or France will notice many similarities when doing business in the Channel Islands.